 The Museum of Wisconsin Art (MOWA) explores the art and culture of Wisconsin.
-Founded in 1961, MOWA is one of the top museums of regional art in the United States, with almost 5,000 works of contemporary and historic art by more than 350 artists.
+Founded in 1961, MOWA is one of the top museums of regional art in the United States, with over 5,000 works of contemporary and historic art by more than 350 artists.
 Through rotating exhibitions and educational programs, MOWA provides an innovative forum for the culturally engaged.

 Museum of Wisconsin Art celebrates the value, diversity and uniqueness of the visual arts and artists of Wisconsin.
 This is achieved by collecting, conserving, documenting, exhibiting and promoting aesthetic understanding of the visual arts of Wisconsin.

 MOWA is the pre-eminent resource for the visual arts of Wisconsin, acting as a catalyst for creativity, expression, inspiration and discovery.